 Can you use Jira for Waterall?

 Jira is primarily an agile project management software.
 However, Atlassian is aware that many organizations and teams do not follow the agile way.
-To support such organizations and teams, Atlassian has been gradually adding classic-friendly features.
+To support such organizations and teams, Atlassian has gradually added classic-friendly features.
 Yet, the current functionalities available in plain Jira are too limited to allow for comfortable and efficient managerial work.

 That is why the best way of managing Waterfall projects in Jira is by utilizing Jira’s core functionalities along with a dedicated Jira Waterfall plugin such as BigGantt.